XelVarful/online-library-final/README.md

 - `author`: String (Required)
 - `genre`: String (Required)

+##  Architectural Choices (MVC)
+To follow industry standards, the project is organized into the following directory structure:

+`models/`: Defines Mongoose schemas for Users, Primary, and Secondary objects.

+`controllers/`: Contains the logic for handling requests and database operations.

+`routes/`: Defines API endpoints and maps them to controllers.

+`middleware/`: Handles authentication (JWT), role-based access control (RBAC), and error logging.

+## Data Objects
+- The API manages two related entities:

+- Primary Object: The core data entity (e.g., Blog Post or Product).

+- Secondary Object: A related entity (e.g., Comment for a post or Category for a product).
+Full CRUD (Create, Read, Update, Delete) is implemented for both objects.

+## Security & RBAC Implementation
+- The system features a secure User model with the following security layers:

+- Password Hashing: All user passwords are encrypted using bcrypt before being stored in the database.

+- JWT Authorization: Secure JSON Web Tokens are used to protect resources.

+- Role-Based Access Control (RBAC):

+- Public Access: GET routes are open to all visitors.

+- Protected Access: Users must be logged in to interact with specific parts of the API.

+- Admin Access: Only users with the "admin" role can perform POST, PUT, and DELETE operations.

 ##  API Endpoints
 | Method | Endpoint | Description | Status Code |